Is Greenland Larger Than The Us

 Territorial Extent

 As an autonomous territory of Denmark, Greenland has its own government responsible for internal affairs.
-However, Denmark retains control over foreign affairs, defense, and financial policy.
+Still, Denmark retains control over foreign affairs, defense, and financial policy.
 The territorial waters surrounding Greenland extend 12 nautical miles from its coast, and it also has an exclusive economic zone (EEZ) extending 200 nautical miles, providing rights to marine resources.

 Examining the Size of the United States